Rethinking Weight Tying: Pseudo-Inverse Tying for LM Stable Training and Updates: Technical Design and Details

 \subsection{Model Architectures and Scaling Targets}

-We evaluate four ``tall-and-thin'' decoder-only Transformer variants, selected to align with canonical GPT-2 parameter regimes while incorporating a modern mobile-oriented block design.
-All models share: (i) the GPT-2 BPE tokenizer with vocabulary size $V=50{,}257$, (ii) tied input/output embeddings (weight tying), (iii) grouped-query attention (GQA) with a gated attention output, (iv) SwiGLU feed-forward networks, and (v) a \emph{parallel} Transformer block where the attention and MLP branches are computed in parallel and their outputs are combined in the residual stream.
+We evaluate three Llama-like decoder-only Transformer variants selected to align with compact on-device and edge-server parameter regimes while using a modern efficient block design.
+All models share: (i) a fixed tokenizer with vocabulary size $V=32{,}000$, (ii) tied input/output embeddings for the TT baseline or the PIT shared-memory parameterization, (iii) grouped-query attention (GQA) with a gated attention output, (iv) SwiGLU feed-forward networks, and (v) a parallel Transformer block where the attention and MLP branches are computed in parallel and their outputs are combined in the residual stream.

 \paragraph{Attention (Gated GQA)} We fix head dimension $d_{\text{head}}=64$, hence $n_h = d_{\text{model}}/64$ query heads.
 We use GQA with